ChrisMugwagwa/contract-api/README.md

 ## Description

-Simple API application to to interact with a deployted ethereum contract
+Typescript API application to to interact with a deployted ethereum contract

 ## API
 The API has these endpoints